Maritime Transport and Ports

 -

-TG-0.1 General Introduction to Ocean Accounts -- provides the foundational framework for GOAP Technical Guidance, including core concepts, terminology, and the relationship between environmental-economic accounting and ocean governance.
-Users should be familiar with the accounting principles and classification structures described therein before proceeding.
+TG-0.1 General Introduction to Ocean Accounts—foundational framework for GOAP Technical Guidance, including core concepts, terminology, and accounting principles.

 -

-TG-3.3 Economic Activity Relevant to the Ocean -- establishes the general approach to compiling accounts for ocean-related economic activity, including industry classifications, supply and use tables, and the ocean economy thematic and extended account framework.
-The maritime transport accounts compiled under this Circular are a sector-specific application of the methods described in TG-3.3.
+TG-3.3 Economic Activity Relevant to the Ocean—general approach to compiling accounts for ocean-related economic activity, including industry classifications, supply and use tables, and the ocean economy thematic and extended account framework.
+The maritime transport accounts compiled under this Circular are a sector-specific application of the methods in TG-3.3.

 Related Circulars (optional but recommended):

-TG-2.5 Structure and Function of the Ocean Economy -- for the indicator derivation methodology that transforms maritime transport accounts into policy-ready metrics, including transport GVA shares, employment intensity, and contribution to exports.
+- TG-2.5 Structure and Function of the Ocean Economy—indicator derivation methodology for transport GVA shares, employment intensity, and export contribution.

-TG-2.8 Climate Indicators -- for GHG emission indicators and their integration into climate change monitoring frameworks, particularly shipping's contribution to national emissions inventories.
+- TG-2.8 Climate Indicators—GHG emission indicators and integration into climate monitoring frameworks.

-TG-3.1 Asset Accounts -- for the produced asset accounting framework underlying the valuation of port infrastructure and vessel capital stock.
+- TG-3.1 Asset Accounts—produced asset accounting framework underlying valuation of port infrastructure and vessel capital stock.

-TG-3.4 Flows from Economy to Environment -- for detailed emissions accounting methodology, including the classification of residual flows from economic activities to the environment that underpins the shipping emissions accounts in Section 3.3.
+- TG-3.4 Flows from Economy to Environment—detailed emissions accounting methodology, including classification of residual flows underpinning the shipping emissions accounts in Section 3.3.

-TG-4.1 Remote Sensing -- for port area spatial delineation using satellite imagery and geographic information systems, which supports the land use mapping described in Section 3.2.1.
+- TG-4.1 Remote Sensing—port area spatial delineation using satellite imagery and GIS, supporting land use mapping in Section 3.2.1.

-TG-6.9 Offshore Energy -- for accounting treatment of offshore support vessels and the maritime logistics of offshore energy installations.
+- TG-6.9 Offshore Energy—accounting treatment of offshore support vessels and maritime logistics of offshore energy installations.

-TG-6.11 Coastal Infrastructure Accounting -- for the broader infrastructure accounting framework within which port capital formation is situated.
+- TG-6.11 Coastal Infrastructure Accounting—broader infrastructure accounting framework within which port capital formation is situated.

 3. Guidance Material